aimms/function-reference/system-interaction/option-manipulation/optiongetstring.rst

 .. note::

-    Options for which strings are displayed in the AIMMS **Options** dialog box, are represented by numerical (integer) values internally.
+    -  Options for which strings are displayed in the AIMMS **Options** dialog box, are represented by numerical (integer) values internally.
 To obtain the numerical option value, or to obtain the mapping between numerical option values and the corresponding string keywords, you can use the procedures :aimms:func:`OptionGetValue` and :aimms:func:`OptionGetKeywords`.

+    -  The procedure :aimms:func:`OptionGetString` can also be used to set a solver specific option by prefixing the option name by the name of the solver followed by a double colon ``::``, e.g., 'CPLEX 22.1::LP method'.

 .. seealso::